khulnasoft/mcp-sdk/examples/README.md

 The agent examples demonstrate different ways to connect to MCP gateway.

-Before running the examples, ensure you have `uv` installed.
+Before running these examples, ensure you have `uv` installed.
 You can find the installation instructions [here](https://github.com/astral-sh/uv).

 ### Available Examples